RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Hillers, Marta, A Woman in Berlin.
 A harrowing account of how women experienced the end of the war in Berlin.

 Kampfner, John.
 In Search of Berlin.
 The Story of a Reinvented City.
 The most up to date, best-written, and thought-provoking English-language book about the city right now.
-Despite its many small historical errors (Kampfner is a journalist, not a historian), no other book addresses the contemporary significance of Berlin better than this one.
+Despite its many small historical errors (Kampfner is a journalist, not a historian), no other book addresses the contemporary significance of Berlin to non-Germans better than this one.

 Kempe, Frederick, Berlin 1961.
 Kennedy, Khrushchev and the Most Dangerous Place on Earth.
 An account of the Berlin crisis of 1961, which could have touched off a nuclear war between the superpowers.